kouassikonan/technical-assesment/README.md

 technical assesment trimble

 This repository is for the trimble assignment.
-- the Notebook contains all the functions executed and tested there, you could check training process and some inferences.
+- the Notebook field_road_classifier.ipynb contains all the functions executed and tested there, you could check training process and some inferences.
 - report_kouassi_konan.pdf is the report of 1st deliverable

 - Paper_sumarry.pdf is the article summary, you could find the real article here : https://arxiv.org/pdf/2303.11638.pdf